 One of the most popular tours is a tour of the main galleries found on the first floor.
 After viewing our special exhibit, you will then start your walk-through — with pre-revolutionary U.S. military history through 20th century exhibits right up to modern conflicts currently underway.
 This tour provides an interactive journey through three period rooms of exhibits and displays.
 The Hall of Heroes is a very special gallery dedicated to honor and remembrance of many great leaders in our history.
 It also tells the stories of the Florida Medal of Honor recipients as well as the Museum’s Wall of Warriors designees.
-Along your journey on the first floor, you will find a fully stocked gift shop and quaint café – The Post Exchange.
+Along your journey on the first floor, you will find a fully stocked gift shop and quaint café – The Ship’s Store.
 In addition to souvenirs, books and other military-themed offerings, you will also find tasty refreshments.
 Feel free to relax at our tables inside, as well as outside along our veranda with its nice views of the marina and harbor.
 Admission to the first-floor galleries is a donation-supported experience.

 The Military Heritage Museum also offers several unique experiences for its member-visitors not found anywhere else.
 At the Welcome Center you will be able to purchase a membership day pass, seasonal pass or annual pass for individuals, families or groups.
 A membership pass provides you access to the galleries on the first floor and second floor of the Museum including the Future Force Academy.
 The second floor Future Force Academy provides the Museum’s member-visitors an immersive experiential journey that educates them on the various cultural aspects of what it’s like to join and serve in the U.S. military.
 Another way to frame the difference is that on the first floor the visitor is, through an interactive experience, a witness to history.
 On the second floor, they “become” a character reliving history.
 While suggested, it is not necessary for a member-visitor to follow the guided “joining through deployment” journey.
 Member-visitors may also choose a self-directed experience, participating in the many experiential exhibits and activities found throughout the second-floor program areas.
-The Museum Library and Research Center is also part of the second floor and may be accessed during normal business hours.
+The Museum Library is also part of the second floor and may be accessed during normal business hours.

 The Military Heritage Museum has a magnificent 240-seat theater available for use by its members.
 The theater is used for showing movies, theater performances such as reenactments and musical performances.
 During most days, special movies and other activities may be taking place for members to view at their leisure.
 The Welcome Center will have a posting of the times and shows available.
 Some theater programs may have a cost that would include a discount for members, though most programs during the Museum gallery hours will be free for its members.